 Leighton J. Rees's meditations on love, loss, mundanity and everything in between shine in this eclectic set of poems.
-There are homages to icons, slices of dark humour, rhymes aimed at children; truly something for everyone.
+There are homages to icons, slices of dark humour; truly something for everyone.
 His descriptions vary from the grotesque to the tender, the profound to the prosaic, whether it's his scathing critique of the ‘PC brigade', a night in hell or tales of loves past and present.

 Free Flow Poems and Other Philosophical Works

 Incidents and Accidents or a Matter of Life and Death

 Thoughts and Obsessions

 Love Letters in the Wall: Agapé Edition

 The Lone Wanderer and Other Poems

 Austin Macauley Publishers™ accepting submissions - publish with us today